 You have to examine the restrictive policies of the Convention so that you can remove your freedom to practice independently in a particular area.

 Ensure that you understand your respective policies to avoid disappointment and conflicts later before signing incentive-based compensation.

 Every physician always aims to transfer from independent practice to healthcare organizations.
 For others, easy work hours are a priority, while it is necessary for professional exposure for others.
 Other preferences may also motivate them to choose this direction.
 These priorities must be prioritized, and the legal process is a way to negotiate effectively because verbal clauses are meaningless.

 Always have a Backup Strategy.

-These processes take long to get to final decisions; therefore, it is always an excellent choice to have a plan B if the discussions do not work out in your favour.
+These processes take a long to get to final decisions; therefore, it is always an excellent choice to have a plan B if the discussions do not work out in your favor.